protestContest/Cassette/README.md

 ## [Syntax, Types & Values](#syntax-types-values)

 Cassette is dynamically typed.
-There are seven data types: floating-point numbers, integers, symbols, pairs, tuples, dicts, and binaries.
+There are seven data types: floating-point numbers, integers, symbols, pairs, tuples, maps, and binaries.
 Numbers and symbols are immediate values, while the other values are pointers to heap objects.

 <aside>
-Syntactically, these forms are considered "primary" expressions: Numbers, variables, symbols, strings, lists, tuples, dicts, dict accesses, and grouped expressions.
+Syntactically, these forms are considered "primary" expressions: Numbers, variables, symbols, strings, lists, tuples, maps, map accesses, and grouped expressions.
 Primary expressions can be used with infix operators.
 An "Argument" expression is any primary expression, infix expression, or a `do`, `if`, or `cond` expression.
 A `call` expression is a sequence of one or more argument expressions, separated by spaces (but not newlines).
 </aside>

 ### [Numbers](#numbers)